charlesbdeng/Relationship-Extraction-Tool/README.md

 [![Deploy to Heroku](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)
 ##### Note:
-Add the spacy library's github rather than its python library name to the requirements.txt, like shown below.
+Add the spacy model's github link rather than its python library name to the requirements.txt as shown below.

 ```
 ...